The Authority of Direct Experience

 A simple check-in with Reality confirms that the essential Substance of the mind, body and cosmos is Consciousness.
 In the bare base of direct experience, the fact is the fact.
 It speaks silently for itself.

-Such a basic fact is not predicated upon an unverifiable theory, but is unequivocally revealed as the very real Presence that is Conscious of this moment now, for that is Reality's Substance.
+Such a basic fact is not predicated upon an unverifiable theory, rather it is unequivocally revealed as the very Presence that is Conscious of this moment now, for that is Reality's Substance.

 This Consciousness is not limited to a personal entity in the way the mind often assumes; it is not exclusively attached to any one body, mind, or soul.
-Rather, it is the same, one Conscious Presence shining behind every set of eyes.
+There is only one Conscious Presence shining behind every set of eyes.

 Though this one Presence of Consciousness expresses itself through and as the multitude of diverse forms, its essence and nature is singular.
 Thus, Consciousness is not yours or mine; it is not possessed by a body, mind or soul.
 It is the infinite Substance of Reality, not dependent upon or attached to anything external to itself, for there is no such thing external to itself.
 It alone is.